 Influence on micro and macro economies

 Know About the Present RBI Governors

-Presently Dr. Urjit Patel is holding the post of Governor of Reserve Bank of India (RBI).
+Presently Shakikanta Das is holding the post of Governor of Reserve Bank of India (RBI).

-The three Deputy Governors of RBI are Mr. B. P. Kanungo, Mr. Viral V. Acharya, and Mr. N. S. Vishwanathan and Mr. M. K. Jain.
+The four Deputy Governors of RBI are Mr. B. P. Kanungo, Mr. Viral V. Acharya, Mr. N. S. Vishwanathan and Mr. M. K. Jain.

 Let’s know more about them.
 Their details are as below: –

-He was appointed on 4th September 2016 after Dr. Raghuram Govinda Rajan.
+He was appointed on 11th December 2018 after Dr. Urijit Patel.